Mahendher-Gannarapu/APIAutomationProgramsATB8x/README.md

     </plugins>
 </build>
 5. Run your tests
-Execute your TestNG tests using Maven:
+Execute your TestNG tests using Maven

 mvn clean test
 This will run your tests and generate the Allure results in the target/allure-results directory.